Liz Truss’s £235m cut to Environment Agency ‘doubled sewage discharge’

 Water firms are being criticised for not investing money back into the UK’s outdated water infrastructure, with mounting pressure on ministers to intervene.

-On Monday, Number 10 said it was the duty of firms to put customers before shareholders, with a spokeswoman saying: “We have been clear that the failure of water companies to adequately reduce sewage discharges is completely unacceptable.
+On Monday, No 10 said it was the duty of firms to put customers before shareholders, with a spokesperson saying: “We have been clear that the failure of water companies to adequately reduce sewage discharges is completely unacceptable.

 “They have a duty to put their customers before shareholders and we would expect them to take urgent action on this issue or face fines.”

-The spokeswoman added: “We continue to speak regularly with them.
+She added: “We continue to speak regularly with them.
 The Environment Agency undertake enforcement action and monitoring, which we have stepped up.”

 Downing Street also said water companies were already facing legal action from regulators.

-The spokeswoman said: “Since 2015 the Environment Agency has brought 48 prosecutions against water and sewerage companies, securing fines of over £137 million.”
+The spokesperson said: “Since 2015 the Environment Agency has brought 48 prosecutions against water and sewerage companies, securing fines of over £137m.”

-She added that since privatisation, the equivalent of £5 billion had been invested to upgrade water infrastructure, but the companies must “continue to take action”.
+She added that since privatisation, the equivalent of £5bn had been invested to upgrade water infrastructure, but the companies must “continue to take action”.

-Sir Keir Starmer earlier accused the Government of having its head in the sand over the scale of sewage being pumped into British waterways.
+Sir Keir Starmer earlier accused the government of having its head in the sand over the scale of sewage being pumped into British waterways.

 He said: “I think there is huge anger about the sewage situation, because we’re seeing yet again sewage pumped into our rivers and into our seas.

-“What it shows is that the Government hasn’t been tough enough on the water companies and the enforcement against the water companies.
+“What it shows is that the government hasn’t been tough enough on the water companies and the enforcement against the water companies.

 “Of course, at the same time they have been cutting money to the Environment Agency.”